MIDS-scaling-up/v2/week02/hw/README.md

 # If you do not see a GroupID, try this:
 aws ec2 describe-security-groups | grep -A20 PublicSG | grep GroupId

+# Use the VpcId from the previous step
-aws ec2 create-security-group --group-name PrivateSG --description "Private instances Security group" --vpc-id vpc-XXXXXXXX (use the default vpc-id from above)
+aws ec2 create-security-group --group-name PrivateSG --description "Private instances Security group" --vpc-id vpc-XXXXXXXX

 # Extract GroupID of the Private security group created in the previous step
 aws ec2 describe-security-groups | grep -A4 PrivateSG | grep GroupId